OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 Custom conditional formatting applies a user-defined format to the cells based on a formula of arbitrary complexity.
 The [ConditionalFormatRule](/javascript/api/excel/excel.conditionalformatrule) object lets you define the formula in different notations:

 -    `formula` - Standard notation.
--	`formulaLocal` - Localized based on the user’s language.
+-    `formulaLocal` - Localized based on the user's language.
 -    `formulaR1C1` - R1C1-style notation.

 The following example colors the fonts green of cells with higher values than the cell to their left.